Islamgarh, Pakistan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and D. Be sure to pick the correct kind.
-The majority of adapters currently sold are just plugs and require your devices to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and D. Be careful to choose the right kind.
+The majority of adapters on sale are simply plugs and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most places.

 A portable power bank, like this one